• Skip to primary navigation

 Thus, when an oligopoly firm sells a homogeneous product it is called Homogeneous Oligopoly.

-Whereas when a firm of an Oligopoly industry sale differentiated the product, It is called Heterogeneous Oligopoly.
+Whereas when a firm of an Oligopoly industry sells differentiated products, It is called Heterogeneous Oligopoly.

 Oligopoly, in which a market is run by a small number of firms that together control the majority of the market share